- Master of Arts in Nonprofit Leadership Studies (NPL)

 Graduate Office Contact

 Please visit www.lynchburg.edu/gradinternational for additional information and direct links to applications/forms.
-You may also contact the Office of Graduate Studies directly at 1.434.544.8383 or .
+You may also contact the Office of Graduate Studies directly at 1.434.544.8383 or firstname.lastname@example.org.

-Lynchburg College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the baccalaureate, master, and doctorate level degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033- 4097 or call 404.679.4500 for questions about the accreditation of Lynchburg College.
-All other inquiries about the college should be directed to Lynchburg College, 1501 Lakeside Drive, Lynchburg, VA 24501-3113, 434.544.8100, not the Commission.
+University of Lynchburg is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the baccalaureate, master, and doctorate level degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033- 4097 or call 404.679.4500 for questions about the accreditation of University of Lynchburg.
+All other inquiries about the college should be directed to University of Lynchburg, 1501 Lakeside Drive, Lynchburg, VA 24501-3113, 434.544.8100, not the Commission.